phureewat29/parcel-delivery-ga/README.md

 # Parcel Delivery using Genetic Algorithm

+This project addresses a complex optimization problem that is closely related to well-known NP-hard problems.
+It integrates elements from both TSP and VRP, with additional constraints and objectives unique to our domain.

-This project provides a solution for solving the train's delivery code challenge.
-The solution is based on a Genetic Algorithm (GA) which evolves over generations to find the most efficient sequence of actions (LOAD and UNLOAD) for each train, ensuring the parcels reach their destinations with minimal cost.
+The solution is based on a Genetic Algorithm (GA) which evolves over generations to find the most efficient sequence of actions for each parcel and train, ensuring the parcels reach their destinations with possible minimal cost.

 ![parcel-ga](https://github.com/phureewat29/parcel-delivery-ga/assets/2357480/ad2c5726-32aa-49ba-a6a3-c34a8e1719e3)